-It’s critical to note that Letrozole cannot be taken during pregnancy or breastfeeding.
-Research shows it may cause damage to developing embryos, but because it is taken before pregnancy, it does not increase the risk of birth defects.
+Importantly, Letrozole cannot be taken during pregnancy or breastfeeding.
+Research shows it may cause damage to developing embryos.

 A 2014 study dedicated to this research found that congenital and chromosomal abnormalities were found in 5 out of 201 (2.5%) of babies conceived with the help of Letrozole, compared to 5 of 171 (2.9%) of babies conceived naturally and 10 of 251 babies (3.9%) conceived with Clomiphene.
 The conclusion showed no significant difference in the overall rate of congenital malformations for children born to mothers who conceived naturally versus using Letrozole or Clomiphene treatments.

-What are Letrozole alternatives?
-Well, if this route has been unsuccessful, it’s time to consider a new path.
-Since Letrozole only addresses ovulation, it doesn’t impact other potential fertility issues.
+Since Letrozole only addresses ovulation, it doesn’t impact other potential root causes of infertility.
 The odds of achieving a pregnancy are best when both the egg and sperm come from young, healthy sources that have met specific medical criteria.
-This may mean using an egg donor; according to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52%, which is the highest of any fertility treatment.
+This may mean using an egg donor.
+According to the US Centers for Disease Control and Prevention, IVF with a donor egg has a success rate of 52%, which is the highest of any fertility treatment.
 Higher still is the rate of success with a surrogate.
 IVF clinics in the US have a surrogacy success rate of about 75%, and that number can increase as high as 95% for a birth once the gestational carrier is pregnant.